 ALA Congressional Tour Toolkit

 Elected officials and their staff spend a great deal of time in the districts they represent.
-Library visits are the single best way to help elected officials and their staff understand the connections between national policy issues and what’s happening in their district.
+Library visits are the single best way to help them understand the connections between national policy issues and what’s happening in their district.
 And they don’t have to be an arduous undertaking.
-(Also available as Word document.)
+Available as Word doc.

 Federal Advocacy Resources and How to Get Involved